 Q. Are SafeFrame containers a substitute for ad security and verification solutions?

-A. Real-time detection and blocking of any malicious ads, and airtight QA automation, is the only surefire ad security strategy for publishers.
+Real-time detection and blocking of any malicious ads, and airtight QA automation, is the only surefire ad security strategy for publishers.
 These methods pinpoint known threats in the ecosystem, identify new threats, and prevent the clean-up that follows an attack.
-Real-time monitoring and blocking directly helps publishers improve KPIs, increase the lifetime value of their audiences, add any demand partners they want, set the floors they need, and grow their overall revenue.

 Q. What does an ad quality partner mean for me?

-A. A strong ad quality partnership allows you to:
+A. Strong ad quality protection allows you to:

 Without an ad security and quality solution, the first sign of a problem is often a user complaint.
 Frustrated user complaints rarely contain enough information to track down fraudsters– this alone can be an impossible task, often leaving a publisher fumbling in the dark, and even trying to trigger the ad for themselves.

 Between IAB, Google, and DIY solutions for preventing redirects and other malvertising attacks, publishers don’t have a clear holistic solution.
 SafeFrames may be safer than no SafeFrames, but they’re designed for the broadest adoption possible, and even the IAB recommends augmenting them with sandboxes.

 Google sets recommendations and requirements in Ad Manager, but opting into additional Ad Manager protections is up to the publisher and the advertiser — and bad actors will obviously never opt in.
 Sandboxing requires added time and effort from the ops team to avoid harming ad functionality and performance — and it doesn’t even prevent malvertising attacks like cryptomining or ad stuffing.